Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Access Module

 \subsection{Access Configuration Codebook}

 A straightforward design for the access codebook would be to uniformly slice the angular domain $\theta\DL_r\in[0,\pi/2]$ into $N_{\rm ac}$ slices.
-However, two problems occur when considering this design: there is no guarantee on the level of the \gls{ul} received \gls{snr} of the \glspl{ue}; the main lobe of the array factor in \eqref{eq:system-model:phase-shifted-array-factor} has a width that depends on the reflection angle $\theta\DL_r$~\cite{Balanis2012antenna}, where the higher the value of $\theta\DL_r$, the wider the main lobe.
+However, two problems occur when considering this design: a) there is no guarantee on the value of the \gls{ul} received \gls{snr} at the \gls{ap} from the \glspl{ue}; b) the main lobe of the array factor in \eqref{eq:system-model:phase-shifted-array-factor} has a width that depends on the reflection angle $\theta\DL_r$~\cite{Balanis2012antenna}, where the higher the value of $\theta\DL_r$, the wider the main lobe.
 To solve these drawbacks, we introduce a tailored design for the access codebook $\Phi_{\mathrm{ac}}$ together with a power control strategy that is carried out by the \glspl{ue}.
-More formally, we want to design an access codebook and the \gls{ue}'s transmit power in order to have at least one configuration $n\in\mc{N}_{\rm ac}$ that satisfies the following for \gls{ue} $k\in\mc{K}$
+More formally, we want to design an access codebook and the \gls{ue}'s transmit power in order to have at least one configuration $n\in\mc{N}_{\rm ac}$ that satisfies the following for any \gls{ue} $k\in\mc{K}$